Synod of Arles: Council of Arles in 353

-Called in support of Arianism.
+The council of 353 was called in support of Arianism.
 It was attended, among others, by two papal legates, Bishop Vincentius of Capua and Bishop Marcellus of Campania.
 The legates were tempted into rejecting communion with Athanasius, while the synod refused to condemn Arius, despite an agreement to do so entered into before the synod began, an act which filled Pope Liberius with grief.
 Their consent was ultimately forced out of them by the Emperor Constantius, an Arian himself.

 Council of Arles in 435

 A council was held on New Year's Day of 435, to settle the differences that had arisen between the Abbot of Lérins and the Bishop of Fréjus.

 Councils of Arles in 443 and 452

 In the synod of 443 (452), attended also by bishops of neighbouring provinces, fifty-six canons were formulated, mostly repetitions of earlier disciplinary decrees.
 Neophytes were excluded from major orders; married men aspiring to the priesthood were required to promise a life of continency, and it was forbidden to consecrate a bishop without the assistance of three other bishops and the consent of the Metropolitan.